ABC Blog

 • If yours is the type of vent that is covered by flaps, make sure they aren’t stuck in place.
 Flaps should be able to move freely.

-• If you find a major buildup or blockage, it’s best to call a professional to service your dryer and exhaust vent.
+• If you find a major buildup or blockage, contact a professional to service your dryer and exhaust vent.

-Proper dryer maintenance includes having a professional inspect and clean your dryer’s entire exhaust vent hose and exterior vent at least once every two years.
+Proper dryer maintenance includes a professional inspection and cleaning of your dryer’s entire exhaust vent hose and exterior vent at least once every two years.
 This will ensure that long-term lint buildup doesn’t cause bad smells, overheating or other dryer problems.

 ABC Can Resolve Your Appliance Problems

-If your dryer smells, the trusted appliance repair specialists at ABC Home & Commercial Services can get to the bottom of it.
-We even have a pest control team who can remove any wildlife that may have nested in your vents.
-Whether the unpleasant odor is due to lint buildup, a kinked vent hose, a dead animal in the vent or another problem, our team can properly diagnose any dryer problem and fix it so that you have a dryer that works properly and is safe to use.
+If your dryer smells, trust the appliance repair specialists at ABC Home & Commercial Services to get to the bottom of it.
+Whether the unpleasant odor is due to lint buildup, a kinked vent hose, an animal in the vent or another problem, our team can properly diagnose any dryer or washer problem and fix it.
+They can also help with other issues, like if your dryer won’t start.

 Learn More